 Katabatic Bristlecone Bivy Review

-This Katabatic Brislecone Bivy review describes a well made, ultralight backpacking bivy, and another quality product from Katabatic.
-My last bivy was from Mountain Laurel Designs (MLD), and although their Solo is a good bivy, I wanted a larger mesh panel to help decrease some condensation from the east coast trail humidity.
+The Katabatic Brislecone Bivy is a well-made, ultralight backpacking bivy and another quality product from Katabatic.
+My last Bivy was from Mountain Laurel Designs (MLD).
+Although their Solo is also a good quality bivy, I wanted a larger mesh panel to help decrease some condensation from the east coast trail humidity.

-To date I have used the Katabatic Bristlecone Bivy on the east coast, in late spring/early summer.
-Trails like the Appalachian Trail and the New England Trail are in my backyard, and great trails for equipment testing on short hikes.
+I have used this ultralight bivy on the east coast in late spring/early summer.
+In addition, trails like the Appalachian Trail and the New England Trail are in my backyard and great for equipment testing on shorter hikes.

 My Bivy Requirements

-- Light Weight – Light weight is important on long distance hikes, but not as much for section hikes.
-I don’t usually take a lot of time off when I hike long distances, so to combat fatigue I work to reduce weight.
+- Light Weight – Lightweight is essential on long-distance hikes, but not as much for section hikes.
+I don’t usually take a lot of time off when I hike long distances, so I work to reduce weight to combat fatigue.

-- Room – I want a bivy that is long enough to allow me to store gear in the foot when it is cold.
-I also want enough room on the sides to keep small items like a battery, hiking poles, etc. I keep my poles inside of whatever shelter I use.
+- Room – I want a bivy long enough to store gear in the foot when it is cold.
+I also want enough room on the sides to keep small items like batteries, hiking poles, etc. I keep my poles inside whatever shelter I use.
 I’m tired of small animals eating the cork handles.

 Katabatic Bristlecone Bivy Review – Quick Specifications